 With our multilingual crew and our own transport service, forwarding and mechanics, we reference an insane amount of (inter)national listings sites, local Facebook groups and more to find and present a great selection to you.

 Based on those we pick some potential candidates for on-site inspections where we travel together or send you the videos.
 Initial inspections for the first line of selection are on us.

 Found something you like?
 We confirm our offer to you and secure a deposit, procure the unit and get to work.

 Our most commonly picked option is the Full Revision of a classic food truck – everything from the paint to the wiring is subject to scrutiny and expertly restored or done as a quality replacement leaving no part of the truck untouched.

 The engine is lifted from the truck and all systems – brakes, steering, etc. – are disconnected and separately inspected, cleaned, restored or replaced.
 Engines are revised or in many cases replaced with more modern and economical units.
 Power steering is added for vintage units that did not have it before.

-Every non mechanical part – doors, windows, wiring – is detached and given similar treatment while the bodywork is sandblasted clean and recoated, with replacement parts welded into the body where necessary.
+Every nonmechanical part – doors, windows, wiring – is detached and given similar treatment while the body is sandblasted clean and recoated, with replacement parts welded into the body where necessary.

-Once done everything is reassambled and professionally sprayed in your desired color or an unoffensive base color and protective coat if you opted for a full vinyl wrap.
+Once we are done, everything is reassembled and professionally sprayed in your desired color or an inoffensive base color and protective coat if you opted for a full vinyl wrap.

-Not every retro food truck requires a full revision – working through our experience based checklist we work out what is needed and what can be left as is with a good amount of certainty of not causing any issues further down the road.
+Not every retro food truck requires a full revision – working through our experience-based checklist we work out what is needed and what can be left as-is with a good amount of certainty that it will not cause any issues further down the road.

 On the interior checklist are lights, electrical wiring, brakes, ignition, starter, fuel lines and tank, engine, gear box, cooling, steering and the drive shaft.